Do you love the rainforest and want to gain conservation and leadership skills?

 - Rotate with other interns to go caving with volunteers- 1 intern per group.

 - IF YOU STAY LONGER than 6 months, you will receive a basic allowance of Rm250 per month for the 7th month.

 - Mixed dorm accommodation at Merapoh.

 - 8 days off per month – provided as 1 day off per week and a block of 4 days off per month or 2 days off per week depending on work management at Project Leader’s discretion.

 - All work related expenses (NOT TRAVEL TO OR FROM MALAYSIA).

 Start date: As soon as possible

 PLEASE NOTE: We prefer longer durations and the minimum stay is 3 months.
-If you stay for the whole season we can offer an allowance after probation.

 How to apply